Free Online Legal Resources

-When filing for bankruptcy in the state of Arizona, specific local rules and regulations will apply to you.
+When filing for bankruptcy in the state of Arkansas, specific local rules and regulations will apply to you.
 For most individuals, the biggest concern about bankruptcy proceedings is whether or not you will be able to keep your personal property.

 Fortunately, the bankruptcy process was not created to leave individuals poor and destitute.
 It was created to help people suffering from debt troubles get back on sound financial feet again.
 For this reason, many personal items -- especially possessions that are required for your daily life -- are completely exempt from being liquidated through bankruptcy proceedings.

 In the state of Arkansas specific property will be exempt from creditors up to a certain dollar amount in value.
 After filing for bankruptcy, you will be able to keep any exempted property.
 However, property that is not covered under the exception is vulnerable to being seized, liquidated and used to pay off outstanding debts.